diannedejesus/update_contacts/readme.md

 Date Selection:
 The user with be able to add as many date/time slots as need, ideally we will be able to verify the selected dates againts the users calendar to verify if the date is already filled.
 We will not limit or check if the date was included in another client list.
 The same date can be given to multiple clients, the first to select it get the date.

+Date Verification:
+- filled dates will be collected from the users calendar
+- A local copy might help with speed, but update timing will be an issue
+- data must be organised to facilite lookup

 confirm/save:
 Data will be saved to a database along with unique identifier for the client link